askap-vast/vast-pipeline/docs/design/monitor.md

 ## Definition

-When `monitor = True` is selected in the pipeline run configuration file, any sources that have non-detections in their lightcurve will have these measurements 'filled in' by performing `forced measurements`.
-This means that the flux at the source's position in the non-detection image is forcefully measured by fitting a Gaussian with the same shape as the respective image restoring beam.
+When `MONITOR = True` is set in the pipeline run configuration file, any sources that have non-detections in their lightcurve will have these measurements 'filled in' by performing `forced measurements`.
+This means that the flux at the source's current average position in the non-detection image is forcefully measured by fitting a Gaussian with the same shape as the respective image restoring beam.

 Forced measurements are labelled in the measurements table and parquet files by the column `forced`.